+A link to papers on the research resources can be found below.
 This bank of information has enabled us to write on a number of topics relating to the social structure of the town at that time.
-Some of these have been published, others used to give talks to local groups.
-(See below for details).
+Some of these have been published (see below for details), others used to give talks to local groups.

 We also produced a glossary of 17th century terms which may be of help to researchers.

 We are currently focused on transcribing 17th century probate documents relating to St Albans.
 The results from the period 1600-1616 were published by the Hertfordshire Records Society in November 2019.